Miyari-s-Game-Studio/ai-game/src/docs/AUTHORING_GUIDE.md

 2.  **Reach an Agreement**:
     ```json
     "do": [
-      { "agreement": "The guards will stand down and let you pass." },
+      { "agreement": "The shopkeeper will give you the key." },
       { "set": "counters.agreement_reached,true" }
     ]
     ```